leosarra/openstud_driver/README.md

 ## Getting started

 ### Prerequisites
 This application is written with JDK8 in mind.
-If you don't have a Java Development Kit installed you can download it from [the Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If you don't have a Java Development Kit installed you can download it from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

-### Compile from source
+### Compile from sources
 - `git clone` or download this repo.
 - Open a terminal in the directory where the sources are stored.
 - Execute `mvn install -DskipTests` .
 You will find the .jar file in the target folder.